 The Cultural Heritage centre tell the stories of the different peoples that formed the social landscape of Limpopo as it is today.
 This create a nice opportunity for guests to quickly get the bigger picture of all the cultural groups of Northern Limpopo in a colourful nutshell before they perhaps go out to meet some of our local people in person.

-Valuable information about traditional healing, musical instruments, food and food preparation and the meaning of beads are on display in the adjacent Resource centre too.
-It has background information, research documentation, music and documentaries of great value to students and people interested to enrich their experience of what makes South Africans tick in general.
-Madi a Thavha was privileged to get the two remarkable and creative anthropologists, Petra Terblanche and Harold Kolkman to curate the centre and resources.
-They also contributed very valuable personal photos and historic items to be on display.
+Valuable information about traditional healing, musical instruments, food and food preparation and the meaning of beads are on display in the lapa and dining room .
+It gives nice background information for people interested in enriching their experience of what makes people tick in general.
+Madi a Thavha was privileged to get two remarkable anthropologists, Petra Terblanche and Harold Kolkman to curate the centre’s information and artefacts in a meaningful whole.
+They also contributed unique and precious personal photos and historic items to our gallery.

 Contemporary art, a first-hand experience

-In the gallery – and on our village tours when meeting the artists – visitors can get a first-hand experience of the ongoing dialogue between ancient and traditional African ideas and modern life in the North.
+In the gallery, and on our village tours when meeting the local people, visitors can get a first-hand experience of the ongoing dialogue between ancient and traditional African ideas and modern life in the North.
 The labels attached to arts and crafts at Madi a Thavha contain the stories and memories of their makers and the unique ethnic groups that they are part of.

 Revival of the Arts and Culture of Northern Limpopo

 The renewed interest in arts and crafts was the outcome of a process that started 10 years ago.
 To revive the dwindling traditional arts and culture of the Venda, Tsonga and Northern Sotho people, the government made funds available to support crafters groups.
 The aim was to create jobs and generate income through projects, mainly targeting unemployed, rural women.
 Cultural and heritage practitioners got involved in many research projects, studying cultural aspects of the craft communities and opportunities for craft and tourism development.